ryanmasondavies/Posit/README.md

 Matchers
 --------

-Should provides matchers in the format of [[subject should] ...], allowing for more readable examples.
+Posit provides matchers in the format of [[subject should] ...], allowing for more readable examples.
 The default matchers provided are as follows:

     // Existence:
     [object shouldBeNil];